kanerep/gatsby-starter-netlify-cms/src/pages/classes/index.md

         A full body workout using weights.
 A class designed to build strength and stamina whilst sculpting and toning the body.
 Suitable for all fitness levels.
 Options to use lighter or heavier weights.
 These classes are run on Thursday evenings 18:45-19:30 at the Blaby and Whetstone boys club, LE8 6LW
       testheading: "Tone it Up "
-    - testheading: "Fat Burning "
-      text: "30 minute body weight workout designed to burn fat and torch calories.
-        Easy, intermediate and hard levels for each exercise so suitable for all fitness abilities.
-A class guaranteed to make you sweat.
-These classes are run on Tuesday evenings 18:00-18:30 at the Robjohn hall, LE19 2GS   "
-      image: /img/slc-fitness-picture-6.jpg
     - image: /img/slc-fitness-fun-2.jpg
       testheading: Beginners Adults Dance Class
       text: A 45 minute beginners adults dance class where no previous dance